 What the Eurostar Ride Is Like

-Business Premier Class is plush, comfortable, with widely spaced seats.
-Passengers have access to an exclusive First Class lounge in both London and Paris, and you can purchase hot meals.
+Business Premier Class is plush and comfortable, with widely spaced seats.
+Passengers have access to an exclusive First Class lounge in both London, Paris, and Brussels, and you can purchase hot meals.

 Standard Premier Class offers gray velour seats with a moveable leather headrest.